RicardoJBOF/tweeter/README.md

 ### Stretch

-- When a user clicks the Compose button in the Navigation Bar: if the Compose Tweet box is currently hidden, then it is shown, and the textarea inside it is auto-focused; if the Compose Tweet box is currently showing, then it is hidden; and in either case, transitions between 'shown' and 'hidden' states should be animated
+- When a user clicks the Compose button in the Navigation Bar:
+  - If the Compose Tweet box is currently hidden, then it is shown, and the textarea inside it is auto-focused
+  - If the Compose Tweet box is currently showing, then it is hidden
+  - In either case, transitions between 'shown' and 'hidden' states should be animated